Body of child found in pond during search for missing boy

-AURORA - Aurora Police say the body of a child was found in a pond underneath the ice Tuesday during a search for the 6-year-old Aurora boy who has been missing since Saturday.
+AURORA - Aurora Police say the body of a child was found in a pond underneath the ice Tuesday during a search for a 6-year-old Aurora boy who has been missing since Saturday.

 The South Metro Fire dive team began searching the small pond in Olympic Park for David Puckett Tuesday morning.
 A K9 had picked up the boy’s scent in the area Monday night, according to Aurora Police Chief Nick Metz.